 Throughput on Pembina's pipelines is or will be governed by transportation contracts or tolling arrangements with various producers of petroleum products.
-In addition, Pembina is party to numerous contracts of varying durations in respect of its gas gathering, processing and fractionating facilities.
-Any default by counterparties under such contracts or any expirations of such contracts or tolling arrangements without renewal or replacement may have an adverse effect on Pembina's business.
-Furthermore, some of the contracts associated its gas gathering, processing and fractionating facilities are comprised of a mixture of firm and interruptible service contracts and the revenue that Pembina earns on the contracts which are based on interruptible service is dependent on the volume of natural gas and NGL produced by producers in the relevant geographic areas and lower than historical production volumes in these areas (for reasons such as low commodity prices) may have an adverse effect on Pembina's Business and Operations - Oil Sands & Heavy Oil Business", "Description of Pembina's Business and Operations - Conventional Pipelines Business", and "Description of Pembina's Business".
+In addition, Pembina is party to numerous contracts of varying durations in respect of its gas gathering, processing and fractionation facilities.
+Any default by counterparties under such contracts or any expiration of such contracts or tolling arrangements without renewal or replacement may have an adverse effect on Pembina's business.
+Furthermore, some of the contracts associated its gas gathering, processing and fractionation facilities are comprised of a mixture of firm and interruptible service contracts and the revenue that Pembina earns on the contracts which are based on interruptible service is dependent on the volume of natural gas and NGL produced by producers in the relevant geographic areas and lower than historical production volumes in these areas (for reasons such as low commodity prices) may have an adverse effect on Pembina's revenue.
+See "Description of Pembina's Business and Operations - Conventional Pipelines Business", and "Description of Pembina's Business and Operations - Conventional Pipelines Business", and "Description of Pembina's Business".